 - Color: Comes in various colors

 - Drop: NA

-Bottomline: If you are a runner, you should own a pair of OOFOs recovery sandals or slides.
+Bottom line: If you are a runner, you should own OOFOs are some of the best shoes for recovery you can own.
 I recommend them to all my athletes.
 And all of them say they help them feel fresher faster.

 Hoka ORA Recovery Slide

 Another shoe I became reliant on when I had my plantar injury was Hokas.
 I realized the hard way that Hokas are the only running shoes I log lots of easy and intense miles in and stay injury-free.

 (Read my Hoka Rincon review, noting the Rincon is the best Hoka model for plantar fasciitis).

 As expected, I loved the feel of the Hoka ORA Recovery Slides.
 They fit my feet like a glove, making them feel extra supported.
 And the Hoka signature meta-rocker helped propel my feet forward requiring my legs to use less energy to move.

 Wearing them after my runs made my legs feel less worked but not as recovered compared to my OOFOs sandals.
 I think it is because the material in the Hoka recovery slides is more rigid so each step, while supported, wasn’t as springy or bouncy.

 What I loved most in the Hoka recovery shoes versus the OOFOs sandals was that it held my feet in place.
 I felt more supported to do things like walk my crazy dogs without tripping or sliding.